-- 2.1 The Code applies to all employees of the School.
-The Code also applies to contractors, agency staff, volunteers and those on student/work experience placements working on behalf of the School.
-The school provides a summary of this document for groups who are occasionally in the school and would benefit from receiving the key expectations at a brief induction.
-This is included in Appendix 1. - 2.2 You should read the Code in conjunction with professional standards, other school policies, requirements and guidance regarding standards of conduct in particular areas of work.
+- 2.1 The Code applies to all employees of the Federation.
+The Code also applies to contractors, agency staff, volunteers and those on student/work experience placements working on behalf of the Federation.
+[Schools will need to ensure that the attention of all relevant people is drawn to the code.
+Schools are advised to provide a summary of the relevant sections for those groups who are occasionally in the school and would benefit from receiving the key expectations at a brief induction.
+If such a summary is produced please add to the list of documents in Appendix 1] - 2.2 You should read the Code in conjunction with professional standards, other Federation policies, requirements and guidance regarding standards of conduct in particular areas of work.
 This list is not exhaustive and you should familiarise yourself with any relevant guidance which may be provided in relation to your particular area of work.
-You should address any further queries you have to the Headteacher.
+You should address any further queries you have to your line manager, senior leader or Headteacher.